-Don’t Let Your Business Become a Statistic
+Don’t Let Your Organization Become a Statistic

 If you’re not already familiar with it, ransomware is a type of malware.
 It prevents users from accessing data.
-Typically, a user clicks on a browser link or an attachment in an email.
+Typically, a user clicks a browser link or an attachment in an email.
 They launch a file that attempts to spur them into downloading something, freezes their screens, or encrypts the data on a system.
-The attacker using encryption holds the data or the system “hostage” until you pay them a substantial sum in Bitcoin, ranging from hundreds to as much as hundreds of thousands of dollars.
+The attacker, using encryption, holds the data or the system “hostage” until you pay them a substantial sum in Bitcoin, ranging from hundreds to as much as hundreds of thousands of dollars.
 The ransom increases as time passes and at some point, you may be permanently blocked from data recovery.

-Ransomware impacts or destroys businesses every day.
+Ransomware impacts or destroys organizations every day.
 In a report by CyberSecurity Ventures, the cost of ransomware damages is said to exceed $5 billion in 2017.
 The WannaCry ransomware attack alone is projected to cost over $1 billion.
 A Twitter bot even monitors three Bitcoin wallets associated with WannaCry.

 How does a ransomware attack happen?

 What if My Data Is Backed Up?
 What’s the Big Deal?

 Backup is a requirement, but backup alone isn’t good enough.
 You also have to restore your system, which may require “nuking” a device—returning it to factory settings without your software and data.
 This can mean as much as a day or more of downtime.
 But that’s not all.